YLP Gryphon G180 Flashlight Review

 LED and Beam

-In this triple of triples are 9 Cree XP-G2 emitters, in 4000K temperature.
+In this triple of triples are 9 Cree XP-G2 emitters, at a 4000K temperature.
 This is a good NW temperature.
-I’m not sure which Carclo optic is in here, but the light isn’t really all flood (surprise) so it’s likely narrow.
+I’m not sure which Carclo optic is in here, but the light isn’t really all flood (surprise), so it’s likely narrow.
 Anyway, that’s very easy (and cheap) to change if you want something else out of the light.

 These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
 These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.